lunohodov/monarch/README.md

 rails generate monarch_migrate:install
 ```

-The above generates a schema migration which adds a table called `data_migration_records`.
+The above generates a schema migration which adds a table for keeping track
-It will store previously run data migrations.
+of run data migrations.

 ## Usage